Skip to main content

 How does inflation affect my compound interest returns?

 Inflation erodes purchasing power over time.
 If your investment grows at 7% but inflation averages 3%, your real return is approximately 4%.
 At 3% inflation, $1 million in 30 years has the purchasing power of roughly $411,000 today.
-This is why long-term financial planning focuses on real returns — your nominal growth needs to meaningfully outpace inflation to build actual wealth.
+Compare nominal and real columns when you enter an inflation rate.

 What is the difference between contribution frequency and compound frequency?

 They are independent.
-Contribution frequency is how often you deposit (weekly, biweekly, monthly, etc.)—aligned with paychecks.
+Contribution frequency is how often you deposit (weekly, biweekly, monthly, etc.), aligned with paychecks.
 Compound frequency is how often interest is credited to the account (daily, monthly, annual, etc.).
-The calculator models both separately so you are not forced to assume deposits match the account’s compounding schedule.
+The tool models both separately so deposits do not have to match the account’s compounding schedule.

 What does annual contribution increase (%) do?